ExtendRealityLtd/Tilia.Trackers.ColliderFollower.Unity/Documentation/HowToGuides/AddingAColliderFollower/README.md

 ![Disable Sphere](assets/images/DisableSphere.png)

-Play the Unity Scene.
+Play the Unity scene.
 Notice how the Left Controller can pass right through the cube whereas the Right Controller will push the cube.
 In the next step we are going to have a button to turn on and off our `Collider Follower`.

 ### Step 4

-Expand the `Tilia Input UnityInputManager Unity` Package directory in the Unity Project window and select the `Packages -> Tilia Input UnityInputManager Unity -> Runtime -> Prefabs` directory then drag and drop the `Input.UnityInputManager.ButtonAction` prefab into the Unity hierarchy window.
+Expand the `Tilia Input UnityInputManager Unity` package directory in the Unity Project window and select the `Packages -> Tilia Input UnityInputManager Unity -> Runtime -> Prefabs` directory then drag and drop the `Input.UnityInputManager.ButtonAction` prefab into the Unity Hierarchy window.

 ![Drag And Drop ButtonAction](assets/images/DragAndDropButtonAction.png)